-In this article I will try to guide you through the facts and all the benefits of having salt in coffee.
+In this article, I will try to guide you through the facts and all the benefits of adding salt to coffee.

-As coffee lovers, we have our own unique preferences when it comes to how we take our cup of coffee.
-For some, black with 2 teaspoons of sugar does it, while for others, it has to be all whipped up with cream and other sweeteners.
+As coffee lovers, we all have our unique preferences in how we take our cups of coffee.
+Some prefer it black with two teaspoons of sugar, while others like it with whipped cream and sweeteners.

-Nevertheless, sweeteners or not, all coffee lovers have one thing in common: we all know what good coffee tastes like.
-That’s why in every office, there’s always that one guy who isn’t allowed to make coffee for the team.
-We love him, but when it comes to coffee, our pot takes the preference.
+Regardless, all coffee lovers know what good coffee tastes like.
+That’s why in every office, there’s always one person who isn’t allowed to make coffee for the team.

-Now, whenever clean water was available, the coffee didn’t taste as good, and so they resorted to brackish water just for making coffee, passing on this tradition through generations.
+Whenever clean water was available, the coffee didn’t taste as good, so they resorted to brackish water just for making coffee, passing on this tradition through generations.

 The Alton Brown Trick